palantir/tslint/usage/configuration/index.md

   - Any rules specified in this block will override those configured in any base configuration being extended.
   - [Check out the full rules list here][3].
 * `jsRules?: any`: Same format as `rules`.
 These rules are applied to `.js` and `.jsx` files.
-* `defaultSeverity?: "error" | "warning" | "off"`: The severity level used when a rule specifies a default warning level.
-If undefined, "error" is used.
-This value is not inherited and is only applied to rules in this file.
+* `defaultSeverity?: "error" | "warning" | "off"`: The severity level that is applied to rules in this config file as well as rules in any inherited config files which have their severity set to "default".
+If undefined, "error" is used as the defaultSeverity.
 * `linterOptions?: { exclude?: string[] }`:
   - `exclude: string[]`: An array of globs.
 Any file matching these globs will not be linted.
 All exclude patterns are relative to the configuration file they were specified in.